CharlieHesuda/XAML-/Contribution-Guidelines.md

 ## Source Code
 The main solution file for this project is `MaterialDesignToolkit.Full.sln`.
 It contains reference to all of the projects.
 Loading this project and running all of the tests will require having a few additional dependencies installed (see Tests below).
 If you would prefer to load a smaller subset of the projects you can use the `MaterialDesignToolkit.Wpf.slnf` solution filter.
 This will load up the projects that are needed for WPF.

+### Tests
+This library contains several layers of tests.
+When making pull requests, consider if adding additional tests may be helpful.
+Not all code can be reasonably tested in this library (for example most of the XAML code cannot be reasonably tested).
+If you are unfamiliar with writing tests; simply leave a comment in the pull request asking for help.

+Unit tests are all located in *.Tests projects.
+These are simple validation tests that run against the C# code in this library.
+These are run on every pull request.

+If you load the full solution (`MaterialDesignToolkit.Full.sln`) you will also notice that there are UI tests for the library as well.
+If you want to run these, you will need to install the latest stable version of [WinAppDrive](https://github.com/microsoft/WinAppDriver).
+If you install it to the default location, the tests will detect it and automatically start it for you (this is the recommended configuration).
+If you install it to a custom location, you will need to ensure that WinAppDriver is running, prior to running any of the UI tests.
+Because these tests take significantly longer to run, these test are only run _after_ a pull request is merged.